 Please be aware that due to the way we collate, and cross reference our databases, some records will contain more information than that listed above.

-Original Source: Transcribed from the National Archive reference WO 102 series.
+Original Source: National Archives reference WO 102 series.